Reed-Carter/Pandas-Code_Review/README.md

 ## Description

-These are a series of functions used to demonstrate my understanding of Pandas.
+The main.py file contains numerous lines of code which manipulate and transform 3 spotify data sets in order to demonstrate my understanding of Pandas.
 A complete repository can be found here: https://github.com/Reed-Carter/Pandas-Code_Review.git

 ## Setup/Installation Requirements